nigeleke/style4rs/README.md

   [Site](https://nigeleke.github.io/style4rs) \| [GitHub](https://github.com/nigeleke/style4rs) \| [API](https://nigeleke.github.io/style4rs/api/style4rs/index.html) \| [Coverage Report](https://nigeleke.github.io/style4rs/coverage/index.html)

+__Unsupported__

-__Unsupported.
-I found hand-crafted `css` files, external to the code, served me better and were easier to maintain.
+__I found hand-crafted `css` files, external to the code, served me better and were easier to maintain.
 As a result this repository will not be updated and has been archived."__

 Scoped CSS for Rust web frameworks like Leptos.